 7. Shop at the Portland Farmers Market

-The Portland Farmers Market is a great place to shop for local produce, fresh flowers, or to grab a delicious lunch.
+The Portland Farmers Market is a great place to shop for local produce and fresh flowers, or to grab a delicious lunch.
 Or just wander through and enjoy the sights and smells.

-The farmers market takes place every Saturday from 8:30am to 2pm on the South Park Blocks of PSU’s campus.
+The farmers market takes place every Saturday from 8:30 am to 2 pm from April to October and 9 am to 2 pm from November to March on the South Park Blocks of PSU’s campus.
 It’s where locals love to shop local!